-With Learning Disability week coming up on The 15th – 21st June, now is the time to support learning disabled representation in the film industry as well as consider access to cinema for neurodivergent audiences.
+With Learning Disability week coming up in June, now is the time to support learning disabled representation in the film industry as well as consider access to cinema for neurodivergent audiences.

 This feel-good film features a Learning Disabled actor in a leading role, where his disability is not the main element of the story.
 It’s a tale of friendship and adventure, and will appeal to fans of wrestling, good storytelling, and/or road movies.